olgierd/text-to-morse/README.md

-# text-to-morse
+# Gnuradio CW transmitter - morse encoder

-Python script to translate text into morse code symbols.
+This script allows you to use "Vector Source" block in Gnuradio as morse code transmitter.